 Herrick made a long and careful study of the subject, and he publicized two key findings in his study:

 - Yes, lobsters produced a lot of eggs.
 But their reproductive cycle is extremely complex.
-A female must carry the eggs inside her body for up to a year before they emerge and cling to her underside for up to another year.
+A female must carry the eggs inside her body for up to a year before they emerge.
+Then they have to cling to her underside for up to another year.
 At that point they hatch, and the larvae, at the earliest stages of their lives, drift in the currents – a tasty meal for whatever stumbles across them before they drop to the bottom of the ocean.
 Lobsters weren’t producing a lot of eggs to produce a lot of lobsters.
 They were doing it because so few survived.

-- While a one pound lobster lays 8,000 eggs or so, a ten pound lobster might produce as many as 100,000 eggs.
+- While a one-pound lobster lays 8,000 eggs or so, a 10-pound lobster might produce as many as 100,000 eggs.
 By always taking the largest lobsters, the fishermen were dooming the lobster population to collapse.

 Herrick’s lavishly illustrated 1893 report was not put to use overnight.
 But eventually, as regulators and fishermen began to better understand the lobster, they realized that they were not like other fish.
 You had to protect both the very youngest lobsters, so they could develop to the point where they were capable of reproducing.
 And you had to protect the very oldest lobsters, because they produce the most eggs.

 The result is our modern system of regulating lobster fishing, where small and large female lobsters are off limits, while the middle-aged variety wind up on our plates.

 […] Rachel Carson knew little about Maine when she saved up a month of vacation from her government job and rented a tiny cottage just west of Boothbay Harbor.
 There was a fishery there and she planned to study lobster culture. […]

 […] planned to study lobster culture at the nearby […]